home-assistant/companion.home-assistant/docs/notifications/actionable.md

 :::caution Version Compatibility
-You must use the defined-in-advance [category-based](#macos-and-ios-before-20215) method for iOS prior to iOS-2021.5 and for macOS prior to macOS-2021.10.
-See [migration guide](#migrating-from-ios-20214-and-earlier) for more info on converting existing notifications.
+Category-based notifications on iOS and macOS are deprecated.
+See the [migration guide](#migrating-from-categories) for more info on converting existing notifications.

-Dynamic actions on watchOS require having the Watch App installed.
-You can do this in the system Watch app if not already installed.
 :::
 ## Building actionable notifications